STOCK CLEARANCE SALE - many prices reduced!

 LOW LEVEL GLAZING: Low level glazing provides a panoramic view from inside your garden room so you can appreciate your garden fully.
 With low level glazing you can enjoy a better view of the garden, especially at sites where the garden slopes away.

 DECORATIVE FELT TILES: Mineral coated bitumen felt tiles are an attractive and durable roofing material which is far more hardwearing than standard roofing felt.
 Traditionally used for small buildings only in the UK, felt tiles are used much more in Scandinavia and North America where they are used widely in general housebuilding.
 The sophisticated design features a strip of almost dry bitumen adhesive.
 Over time each tile sticks to the tile below for improved waterproofing and windproofing.
 All fixings are covered by the next row of felt tiles, partly to ensure a neat appearance with concealed fixings but mainly to protect the fixing holes from any possible moisture.
 Mineral felt tiles are made using asphalt with a bitumen binder and an external covering of durable and attractive natural stone chips.
 Mineral felt tiles are often described as felt shingles because the design resembles traditional cedar shingles.

 SIZES - DEPTH AND WIDTH: The sizes are listed alongside the price.
 The first dimension listed is the depth and the second dimension is the width.
-The depth refers to the angled gable walls to each side.
+The depth refers to the overall depth including the front projection.
 The width refers to the front and rear walls including the door wall.
-The sizes listed are external wall sizes.
+The sizes listed are the external wall sizes.
 These sizes do not include the roof overhang.
-Many others quote the overall roof size which is much larger.
+Many other suppliers quote the overall roof size which is much larger.